kennethreitz/simplemind/README.md

 # SimpleMind: AI for Humans™

-**Please Note**: This is a work-in-progress project that needs a lot of work to work properly.
-Coming soon!

 [![Auto Wiki](https://img.shields.io/badge/Auto_Wiki-Mutable.ai-blue)](https://mutable.ai/kennethreitz/simplemind)

 SimpleMind is an AI library designed to simplify your experience with AI APIs in Python.
 Inspired by a "for humans" philosophy, it abstracts away complexity, giving developers an intuitive and human-friendly way to interact with powerful AI capabilities.
 With SimpleMind, tapping into AI is as easy as a friendly conversation.